What Really is Business Process Management?

 As digital transformation processes are becoming more popular, BPM is adapting by including groundbreaking technological advancements.
 From robotic process automation to low code platforms, there are virtually endless opportunities for BPM to evolve.

 Consistent process improvement is essential for businesses to maintain a competitive advantage and contains multiple stages.
 The 5 stages of the BPM life cycle include-

-The modelling phase analyzes the details of a process from beginning to end.
-From there, process modelling or workflow software can be used to create a diagram or flow in order to visualize the process in its entirety.
+The modeling phase analyzes the details of a process from beginning to end.
+From there, process modeling or workflow software can be used to create a diagram or flow in order to visualize the process in its entirety.

 During the modeling phase, pain points and improvement areas should be identified.
 Identifying potential issues supplies businesses with an opportunity to undertake risk management initiatives preventatively.

 The main two types of implementation are systemic and non systemic.
 Non systemic implementation uses BPM software or BPM tools during the implementation stage while non systemic implementation does not.